maryaminam/BLOG/README.md

 ## Usage
 - Register or login to start creating and managing your blog posts.
 - Create a new article by navigating to the "Add Post" page.
-- Edit or delete your articles from your profile page.
+- Edit or delete your articles.
 - View and comment on articles created by other users.